sinux-l5d/studentbox-doc/content/private/research-methods.md

 }
 ```

-Before going further, each property has a identifier (the numbers).
+Before going further, each property has an identifier (the numbers).
 They are used in serialisation.

 I made a little experiment in JavaScript using [protobufjs](https://www.npmjs.com/package/protobufjs) to compare the length of messages in JSON (string) and Protobuf (binary):